bazzline/php_component_requirement/README.md

 # Reason Of Development

-As a php developer, i have to deal with a lot of refactoring tasks day in and day out.
+As a php developer, I have to deal with a lot of refactoring tasks day in and day out.
 Refactoring includes not only code refactoring but also business logic refactoring.
 A team member right now had figured out a general problem and we all knew that we have to put "the chaos into a cage" because of the following reasons:

 * Developers are lazy and want to call a simple method instead of rewriting complex expressions
 * After we found strange parts of code, we want to put that into a sentence to spot the business logic